grame-cncm/faustcourse/session5/content.md

 dspFaust.keyOn(77,100);
 ```

 Easy!
-Note that as in the online editor, a separate audio effect file can be
+Note that as we did in session 1 a separate audio effect file can be
 specified.
 We recommend you to check the `faust2api` doc to learn more about
 that.